 Read the ACA’s promotional materials and you will be convinced it is committed to policies and practices vital to ensuring the safe and humane operation of prisons, jails and other detention facilities.
 Yet study how the ACA actually operates and you’ll quickly see that in terms of purpose and effectiveness the entire accreditation process is a sham; the ACA lacks the power to affect, impose or enforce meaningful change in our nation’s corrections system.
-Both the ACA and NCCHC are also plagued by conflicts of interest, including the fact that they effectively sell accreditation to ...
+Both the ACA and NCCHC are also plagued by conflicts of interest, including the fact that they effectively sell accreditation to their correctional colleagues and ...

 The U.S. Supreme Court, in a 7-1 decision, left no doubt that it did not believe prosecutors’ assertions that race was not a factor during jury selection in a death penalty case.
 Chief Justice John Roberts, writing for the majority in a May 23, 2016 decision, found that prosecutors had impermissibly excluded prospective jurors on the basis of race in violation of Batson v.
 Kentucky, 476 U.S. 79 (1986).